vesellov/bitdust.docs.old/api.md

 ### filemanager(json\_request)

-A method to execute calls from GUI front-end and interact with web browser.
+A service method to execute calls from GUI front-end and interact with web browser.
-This is a special "gates" created only for Ajax calls from GUI - for for specific file system io operations.
+This is a special "gates" created only for Ajax calls from GUI.
+It provides same methods as other functions here, but just in a different way.

     request:
         {"params":{"mode":"stats"}}